DavidDragonsage/FooocusPlus/fooocusplus_log.md

 * the library files have been cleaned up and several items have been updated
 * these library updates will automatically install during launch
 * these changes are also available in the python_embedded archive at Hugging Face
-* the image seed options are now accessed through the Image Seed Control accordion<br/><br/>
+* the image seed options are now accessed through the Image Seed Control accordion
+* Release Date: May 23rd, 2025<br/><br/>

 # 1.0.2 LowVRAM Support